oncodash/ontoweaver/docs/readme_sections/overview.rst

 some will only use the leaf type (Neo4j, on its edges).

-Each element of the graph can carry key-value pairs, named "properties", which are semantically similar ---albeit technically different--- to OWL's DataProperties.
+Each element of the graph can carry key-value pairs, named "properties", which are semantically similar ---albeit technically different for several backends--- to OWL's DataProperties.

 Technically, OntoWeaver provides a simple layer of abstraction on top of `BioCypher <https://biocypher.org>`__, which remains responsible for